ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 5:

-Run the following code block to download `Alphatracker` into your Google Drive...Wait a minute or two, then go to your `My Drive` folder...you should notice a new folder by the name `Alphatracker` has appeared.
+Run the following code block to download `AlphaTracker` into your Google Drive...Wait a minute or two, then go to your `My Drive` folder...you should notice a new folder by the name `AlphaTracker` has appeared.

-#### **THIS FOLLOWING IS CRUCIAL:**

-Go into the newly created `Alphatracker` folder.
-Find the subfolder entitled `01 Tracking`. **Rename this folder to `01_Tracking`...add an underscore between the "01" and "Tracking"**

 <p align = 'center'>
     <img src = '../Manual/media/step_5_.png'>